School / Prep

 - As part of one or more training courses

-- In2nd or3rd year as part of an academic mobility program in one of our partner establishments.
+- Inthe second orthird year as part of an academic exchange program at one of the partner institutions.

-Acquiring international experience during your studies is an essential asset today, a real added value sought after by employers.
-ENSEGID encourages student mobility in a variety of ways, including university exchanges and internships.
+Gaining international experience during your studies is now an essential asset and a real added value sought after by employers.
+ENSEGID promotes student mobility in various forms, including university exchanges and internships.

 Training benefits

-- A balance between theory and practice: the training program combines rigorous academic teaching with a strong practical dimension, through field placements and corporate experience.
+- A balance between theory and practice: the program combines rigorous academic instruction with a strong practical component, through field internships and corporate experiences.

-- Progressive specialization: from the 2ᵉ year onwards, students choose business options, reinforced by a specialization module in 3ᵉ year, enabling them to tailor their career path to their professional aspirations.
+- Progressive specialization: starting in their second year, students choose career options, reinforced by a specialization module in their third year, allowing them to personalize their course of study according to their professional aspirations.

-- Work-study training: students have the opportunity to complete their 3ᵉ year on a work-study basis thanks to a professionalization contract, offering them easier integration into the corporate world.
+- Work-study program: students have the opportunity to complete their third year in a work-study program through a professional training contract, facilitating their integration into the business world.

-- International outlook: the program includes internships and projects abroad, providing enriching international experience and a global professional network.
+- International outlook: the program includes internships and projects abroad, promoting an enriching international experience and a global professional network.

 Program

-- 1st year: Courses cover the fundamentals of engineering sciences, environmental sciences and sustainable development, providing a solid, multidisciplinary foundation.
+- First year: Courses cover the fundamentals of engineering sciences, environmental sciences, and sustainable development, providing a solid, multidisciplinary foundation.

-- 2nd year: Students choose a discovery option, initiating their specialization while deepening their technical and scientific knowledge.
+- Second year: Students choose an introductory option, beginning their specialization while deepening their technical and scientific knowledge.

-- 3rd year: Courses focus on industry specializations, in close collaboration with industry professionals, guaranteeing training in line with market needs.
+- Third year: Courses focus on professional specializations, in close collaboration with industry professionals, ensuring that training is in line with market needs.

-Throughout the curriculum, students take part in a variety of applied projects, giving concrete form to the skills they have acquired.
-Conferences, company visits, career days and practical workshops are regularly organized, creating direct links with the professional world.
+Throughout the program, students participate in various applied projects, putting the skills they have acquired into practice.
+Lectures, company visits, career days, and practical workshops are regularly organized, creating direct links with the professional world.

-The course is also punctuated by internships in the field, both in France and abroad, offering complete immersion and the practical experience essential for professional integration.
+The program also includes field internships in France and abroad, offering complete immersion and practical experience that is essential for professional integration.

-By joining ENSEGID, future engineers benefit from comprehensive, specialized and rewarding training, enabling them to embark on their careers with recognized skills and acclaimed expertise in the field of georesources and sustainable development.
+By joining ENSEGID, future engineers benefit from comprehensive, specialized, and rewarding training, enabling them to embark on their careers with recognized skills and sought-after expertise in the field of georesources and sustainable development.

 Select a program

-Year 1 - Environment, Georesources and Sustainable Development Engineering Engineer
+Year 1 - Environmental, Georesources, and Sustainable Development Engineering

 English